jorgemaia/hello-ember-router/README.md

 ======================================
 --------------------------------------

+**Note**: The current code base uses Ember 0.9.8.1 and this is obsolete.
+This project will be branched off for reference and master will be updated to use Ember 1.0 pre-release and later to 1.0 final when it's released.

 This is a sample application for ***learning*** purposes which is intended to demonstrate how to use Ember.js implemeting route management.
 The goal is to create a small CRUD implementation to demonstrate common practices of both Ember and Web API.